POWERFULMOVES/PMOVEStokensim/README.md

 This method is recommended if you want faster dependency installation.

+## Distribution

+To distribute this application to other users:

+### Option 1: Share the Repository (Recommended)

+1. Share the entire repository with users
+2. Users can run the application using one of the methods described above
+3. The `setup_and_run.bat` or `setup_with_uv.bat` scripts make it easy for Windows users

+### Option 2: Create a Distribution Package

+1. Run the `create_distribution.bat` script
+2. This will create a clean distribution package in the `dist/Economic_Simulation_Distribution/` folder
+3. Share this folder with users
+4. Users can run the application by executing the `setup_and_run.bat` script

+### System Requirements

+- Windows 10 or later
+- Python 3.8 or later
+- 4GB RAM minimum
+- 100MB free disk space

 ## Project Structure

 - `flask_backend.py` - The Flask backend that handles the simulation logic